-All requirements for the M.A. or M.F.A. in film and creative media degree must be completed within a five-year period from the time of initial matriculation.
+All requirements for the M.S. in Psychology, M.S. in Clinical Mental Health Counseling or the MMFT degree must be completed within a five-year period from the time of initial matriculation.

 Admission to a program does not imply admission to candidacy for the master’s degree.
-During the course of pursuing the M.A. or M.F.A. degree, the student must be admitted to “candidacy.”
+During the course of pursuing the M.S. degree, the student must be admitted to “candidacy.”
 For admission to candidacy the student must satisfy the following within the first twelve months following admission:

 - Complete all required undergraduate deficiencies if admitted on condition.

-- Complete at least 12 hours of graduate work.
+- Complete at least twelve hours of graduate work.

 - Maintain a 3.00 GPA on all courses taken toward the requirements for the degree with no incomplete grades.

-- File a degree plan/application for candidacy in the graduate program office which meets all requirements and is approved by the administrator of the graduate program and the dean of the college.
-The degree plan must be filed during the second semester of graduate work in the program.
+- File a degree plan in the graduate program office which meets all requirements and is approved by the advisor, administrator of the graduate program and the dean of the college.

 After admission to candidacy and approval of the degree plan, any changes in the degree plan must be approved by the administrator of the graduate program and the dean of the college.
 The application for candidacy must be filed before the beginning of the student’s last semester in the program.
 No student will be allowed to graduate in the same semester in which the application for candidacy is filed.

-The minimum cumulative grade-point average for all programs is 3.00 for all graduate courses taken for graduate credit while pursuing the degree.
+The minimum cumulative grade-point average is 3.00 for all graduate courses taken for graduate credit while pursuing the degree.
 No grade below a “C” is acceptable.
 Such grades will not apply toward degree completion.